Cress named Rowan County Emergency Services chief - Salisbury Post

 Allen Cress has been selected to be the Rowan County Chief of Emergency Services, Rowan County government announced Friday.

-Cress has 38 years’ experience in public safety.
+Cress, who starts his new role immediately, has 38 years’ experience in public safety.
 He has served 26 years as a full-time Rowan County employee, with the last five years serving as the 911 chief.

 “I look forward to continuing my relationship with the entire public safety community of Rowan County, and I am very honored to have the opportunity to serve as the chief of Emergency Services,” Cress said.